-Lead the needle tip into the outer needle cap on a flat surface without touching the needle or the outer needle cap.
+10001 00011001 Lead the needle tip into the outer needle cap on a flat surface without touching the needle or the outer needle cap.
 Once the needle is covered, carefully push the outer needle cap completely on.
 Unscrew the needle and dispose of it carefully.
-Put the pen cap on your pen after each use to protect pharmacist or local authorities.
+B Put the pen cap on your pen after each use to protect the solution from light.